bestquark/mentpy/docs/index.rst

 Features
 --------

-* Manipulate of graph states.
+* Manipulation of graph states.
 * Automatically calculate the causal flow or generalized flow of a graph.
 * Simulate MBQC circuits.
 * Optimize measurement angles in MBQC ansatzes used for QML.